Brachial Plexus Evaluation with MRI

 Orientation

-Images should be obtained in 2 planes.
+Images should be obtained in at least 2 planes.
 Direct coronal plane imaging is preferred over oblique coronal imaging because the brachial plexus has a shallow obliquity relative to the true coronal plane and because it can be imaged on 1 or 2 coronal sections.

 Cross-sectional imaging of the nerve components of the plexus may be performed by using either the true sagittal or the oblique sagittal plane on the side of interest.
 True sagittal imaging allows for comparison with the standard cross-sectional anatomy, which some find helpful in the recognition of appropriate anatomic landmarks.
-However, oblique sagittal imaging represents the true cross-section of the plexus more accurately than true sagittal imaging and thus allows for increased sensitivity to pathology, including changes in caliber, alteration in signal intensity, or presence of a fascicular pattern to the nerve components.
+However, oblique sagittal imaging more accurately represents the true cross-section of the brachial plexus than true sagittal imaging and thus allows for increased sensitivity to pathology, including changes in caliber, alteration in signal intensity, or presence of a fascicular pattern to the nerve components.

+Thin-section axial, coronal, and sagittal contrast-enhanced T1-weighted sequences with or without fat suppression can be helpful in the evaluation of tumor, infection, or stretch injury.
 Some institutions include a contrast-enhanced T1-weighted axial sequence as part of their routine evaluation of the brachial plexus.

 Pulse sequences